How to make CBD tea?

 How long do the effects last?

 Typically, CBD tea’s effects last the same amount of time as other products: between one and six hours.
 However, if you’re adding more than the recommended amount you may see its effects linger.
-CBD oil — whether full or broad-spectrum — may also last longer and have more strength because of the interaction of cannabinoids with other compounds in the hemp plant.

 Possible side effects